cathalmccabe/cathalmccabe.github.io/_posts/2016-02-05_cool_zybo_project.md

 ---

 #Zybo project
-This is a placehooder for a coll Zybo project.
+This is a placehooder for a cool Zybo project.

 Tags:
 Xilinx, Zynq, SOC, FPGA, Zedboard